woernerm/dagmaid/README.md

     %% Status: 2025-10-05T22:00:00Z
     ```
-    If the timestamp becomes older than 60 seconds, the graph will be rendered stale:
+    If the timestamp becomes older than 60 seconds, the graph will be rendered stale to
+    indicate a loss of connection:

     ![Stale Workflow Visualization](images/workflow_stale.png)